Rivermate | Gabon landscape

 Termination Rights and Procedures

-• Notice Periods: The required notice period depends on the employee's length of service and job category.
+Notice periods are mandatory for the termination of indefinite-term contracts, except in cases of serious misconduct.
+The length of the notice period typically depends on the employee's length of service and professional category.

 Anti-Discrimination Laws and Enforcement